 This program is designed to evaluate our team's care processes in order to make regular improvements that are beneficial to patients and families.
 The Quality Improvement Program has resulted in:

-- Average NICU stays down from 6-7 days to 4-5 days average stay, by establishing a dedicated anesthesiology group
+- Average PICU stays down from 6-7 days to 4-5 days average stay, by establishing a dedicated anesthesiology group

 - Decreased days on breathing tube (from 2 days to a half day)